chainguard-dev/edu/content/opensource/melange/getting-started-with-melange.md

 nano apko.yaml
 ```

 The following apko specification will create a container image tailored to the application we built in the previous steps.
-Because we defined the PHP dependencies as runtime dependencies within the APK, you don't need to require these packages again here.
+Because we defined the PHP dependencies as runtime dependencies within the apk, you don't need to require these packages again here.
 The container entrypoint command will be set to `/usr/bin/minicli`, where the application executable is located.

-One important thing to note is how we reference the APK as a local package within the `repositories` section of the YAML file.
-The `@local` notation tells apko to search for APKs in the specified directory, in this case `/work/packages`.
+One important thing to note is how we reference the apk as a local package within the `repositories` section of the YAML file.
+The `@local` notation tells apko to search for apks in the specified directory, in this case `/work/packages`.

 Place the following content in your `apko.yaml` file: